darsor/PeakRDL-rust/docs/index.rst

 Features:

-* Generates Rust ``struct`` definitions and accessor methods for your hardware registers
+* Generates Rust types and accessor methods representing your hardware registers
 * Preserves the hierarchical structure of SystemRDL
 * Supports complex nested regfiles, arrays, and memory components
 * Supports enumerated field types
 * Supports signed and fixed-point field types
 * Type-safe field access with compile-time guarantees
+* Includes component names and descriptions as doc comments in the generated code
 * Embedded-friendly code generation with ``no_std`` support
 * Generates comprehensive test suites to validate register functionality
 * Implements ``Debug`` and ``Default`` traits for generated register types